FRONT-research-group/NEF/README.md

 - NEF sends MonitoringEventReports based on network-detected location updates.
 ### 3. Monitoring Event: Last Known Location
 - Provides immediate MonitoringEventReport for a given `scsAsId` and `msisdn`.
-- Returns the last known location from memory if any record exists.
+- Returns the last known location from a subscriber in the database if any record exists.
 ### 4. Monitoring Event: Last Known Location as MongoDB-based Simulation (CAMARA / xAPP Integration)
-- Simulated **MonitoringEventReports** are preconfigured in MongoDB.
-- IMSI mapper collection links **phone numbers ↔ IMSI identifiers**.
+- Same as the above but with IMSI mapper collection links **phone numbers ↔ IMSI identifiers**.
-- Enables northbound consumers (like **CAMARA Device Location API**) to fetch monitoring events without live network dependency.

 ---

 ## 🏗️ Architecture & Deployment